PhoenixPan/JavaCookBook/README.md

 ```
 <a id="hashCode&equals"></a>
 ## hashCode(), equals(), and ==
+1. hashCode():
+	1. Return an integer representing a memory address - different hash codes for distinct objects.
+	2. Each object should have a unique hash code and the collision chance is something like 1 / 2^32 (hash code is a 32 bit integer).
-1. hashCode(): return an integer representing a memory address - different hash codes for distinct objects.
-After override a hashCode() function, you can still get the original hash code by invoking:
+	3. After override a hashCode() function, you can still get the original hash code by invoking:
 	```
 	int originalHashCode = System.identityHashCode(myObject);
 	```